Skip to main content

 Unlike PartitionMemoryMap, which maps entire regions by VA pointer for lazy SLAT resolution, this trait receives individual sub-mapping events with the backing fd + offset, suitable for explicit IOMMU programming (VFIO type1, iommufd, etc.).

-DMA targets receive notifications for all active sub-mappings, including device BAR memory (regions with dma_target: false).
-The dma_target flag controls only whether a region is exposed via GuestMemorySharing (for vhost-user); IOMMU consumers need the full GPA→backing map to program identity mappings for all guest-visible memory.
+DMA targets receive notifications for all active sub-mappings, including device BAR memory (MappingType::Device regions).
+The mapping type controls whether a region is exposed via GuestMemorySharing (for vhost-user) and whether IOMMU mapping failures are fatal; IOMMU consumers need the full GPA→backing map to program identity mappings for all guest-visible memory.

 Implementations must be Send + Sync because they are stored behind Arc in the region manager task.